timmyjose-experiments/custom-stream-collectors-java8/README.md

 Please check the `com.z0ltan.custom.collectors.collectors` package for custom implementations of the `Collector` interface which is required in order to be able to collect intermediate results into a final result.
-For more details on exactly how the custom collectors work, please consult my blog: (Talking with a Lisp)[https://z0ltan.wordpress.com]
+For more details on exactly how the custom collectors work, please consult my blog: [Talking with a Lisp](https://z0ltan.wordpress.com).

 Perusing the tests in the `src/test/java` folder is also recommended to get a better feel of how to implement and use your own custom collector(s).